How to Increase Egg Production:

 How to Increase Egg Production in Laying Hens

 Raising chickens is a fun and fulfilling passion for many people.
-Whether you have a few backyard chickens or a coop full of hens providing eggs for your friends and family, learning to to increase egg production is a top priority for most chicken owners.
+Whether you have a few backyard chickens or a coop full of hens providing eggs for your friends and family, learning to increase egg production is a top priority for most chicken owners.
 You can help your chickens lay more eggs with a few easy steps.

 How Often Do Chickens Lay Eggs?

-According to the Farmers Almanac, “a pullet or young chicken begins to lay eggs around 18 to 22 weeks old… once a cycle is established, most hens will lay one egg per day.
+According to the Farmer’s Almanac, “a pullet or young chicken begins to lay eggs around 18 to 22 weeks old… once a cycle is established, most hens will lay one egg per day.
 It takes 24 to 26 hours for a hen to create an egg, so it’s rare to have more than one egg per hen per day.”

 Hens will lay roughly six eggs each week with fewer eggs when hens molt (replace their feathers) in the fall and through the winter.

-What Factors Impact Hens Egg Production?
+What Factors Impact Egg Production in Hens?

 Raising healthy chickens is the best way to boost egg production.
 From genetics to stress levels, many factors can impact laying hens’ ability to produce eggs:

-- Age: very young hens can naturally have inconsistent laying patterns up until their first year.
-While frequency slowly decreases as hens get older starting at ages 2 to 3.
+• Age: Very young hens can naturally have inconsistent laying patterns up until their first year.
+While frequency slowly decreases as hens get older, starting at ages 2 to 3.
 Hens will lay until they are about 5 to 8 years old.

-- Sunlight: Hens need at least 12 to 14 hours of light each day to consistently lay eggs.
+• Sunlight: Hens need at least 12 to 14 hours of light each day to consistently lay eggs.

-- Overall health: Protecting your chickens from parasites and disease is crucial to keep them healthy.
+• Overall health: Protecting your chickens from parasites and disease is crucial to keep them healthy.

-- Stress levels: the presence of predators and your chickens’ overall sense of safety can greatly impact egg production.
+• Stress levels: The presence of predators and your chickens’ overall sense of safety can greatly impact egg production.

-- Broody hens: A hen that is committed to hatching chicks will instinctively sit on eggs rather than produce more.
+• Broody hens: A hen that is committed to hatching chicks will instinctively sit on eggs rather than produce more.

 How to Get Your Chickens to Lay More Eggs